BAH Fraud – OHA Fraud – Travel Voucher Fraud

 BAH Fraud and OHA Fraud – Tried as Larceny Charges

 Considering the ballooning U.S. Budget deficit and the proposed cut-backs in military funding, all branches of the Armed Forces are cracking down on Basic Allowance for Housing (BAH) Overseas Housing Allowance (OHA), and Travel Voucher Fraud and abuse.
-Using targeted investigations and random audits, various command auditors are focusing on servicemembers who can be profiled by living arrangements that fit typical, similar cases of soldiers taking advantage of free-flowing sources of additional cash.
+Using targeted investigations and random audits, various command auditors are focusing on servicemembers who can be profiled by living arrangements that fit typical, similar cases of servicemembers taking advantage of free-flowing sources of additional cash.

 Facing allegations of BAH Fraud or OHA Fraud?